iterative/dvc.org/content/docs/command-reference/stage/list.md

 ## Description

-`dvc stage list` is useful for quick listing of stages present in the dvc.yaml file without having to open it.
+`dvc stage list` is useful for quick listing of stages present in the project without having to open `dvc.yaml` files.

 It provides a list of stages, with a stage name and the description of the stage.
 The description of the stage is read from